Certora/Documentation/docs/cvl/types.md

 values: if `i > a.length` then the Prover considers every possible value for `a[i]` when constructing counterexamples.

-CVL Arrays also have the following limitations:
+CVL arrays also have the following limitations:
  - Only single dimensional arrays are supported
  - The `push` and `pop` methods are not supported.
 You can use [harnessing](/docs/prover/approx/harnessing) to work around these limitations.